 Get your vaccinations

 11. Do your research and speak to your GP.

-12. Where necessary immunise yourself because if you don’t you won’t be fully protected against potentially life-threatening diseases.
+12. Where necessary immunise yourself.
+If you don’t you won’t be fully protected against potentially life-threatening diseases.

-13. For short trips you’ll usually need vaccinations for Polio, Tetanus and Diphtheria (typically a booster jab), Hepatitis A, Cholera and Typhoid.
+13. For short trips you’ll usually need vaccinations for Polio, Tetanus and Diphtheria, Hepatitis A, Cholera and Typhoid.

 14. For trips to SE Asia consider vaccinations for Hepatitis B, Yellow Fever, Dengue Fever and Japanese Encephalitis.

 15. For trips to Africa consider vaccinations for Hepatitis B, Yellow Fever, Meningitis and Rabies.

 16. For trips to South America you will need a vaccination for Yellow Fever.
 You could also consider shots for Hepatitis B and Meningitis.